Human Resource Development MS Degree (Online)

 Career Outlook: An advanced degree such as a master’s in human resource development is important for those seeking many of today’s top HRD management positions.
 The U.S. Bureau of Labor Statistics anticipates a 13% rate of job growth for HRD managers through 2022, which is about as fast as the average growth expected for most careers.
 For more information, go to Occupational Outlook Handbook - Human Resource Development Managers.

-Learn more from the Department of Human Resource Development and Technology.
+Learn more from the Department of Human Resource Development.

 Learn about UT Tyler’s human resource development faculty.